Why Switch from Do Not Pay?

 Frequently Asked Questions about Do Not Pay

 What key features are there in the Do Not Pay app that other brands don’t have?
-DNP's main unique feature is its incredibly broad range of automated tasks, from suing in small claims court to getting DMV appointments.
+DNP's main attraction is its incredibly broad range of automated tasks, from suing in small claims court to getting DMV appointments.
 Most alternatives specialize in one or two areas, like bill negotiation or legal docs.

 What apps would complement the Do Not Pay app?
 The Privacy app is a great complement, as you can use its virtual cards to sign up for services DNP might help you cancel later, preventing unwanted charges from the start.
 GetHuman is also useful for when DNP fails and you have to make the call yourself.

 Has Do Not Pay faced any legal challenges?
 Yes, Do Not Pay has faced lawsuits, including one filed in California in 2023 alleging that it was practicing law without a license and misleading consumers about its services and the capabilities of its "robot lawyer."
+FTC also announced and then approved an order against DoNotPay for making deceptive claims about its “robot-lawyer” / AI legal service.
+The FTC found DoNotPay had not tested whether its service was equivalent to a human lawyer or retained attorneys to verify the accuracy of its law-related outputs.
+The order requires DoNotPay to pay $193,000 in monetary relief.

 Disclaimer about this blog post - Best Do Not Pay Alternative Apps in the US (2025)

-Disclaimer about this blog post: This article was last updated on September 9, 2025.
+Disclaimer about this blog post: This article was last updated on November 16, 2025.
 We do our best to keep our content accurate and fresh, but the digital world moves fast.
 Information, especially details like pricing and app features, is often sourced from third-party sites and may change without notice.

 Sources & References